Stands out from competitors with its crystal-clear sound quality. Extremely durable.

 The Bluetooth device market is saturated with hundreds of makes and models, ranging from high-grade products to flimsy wears.
 Without testing them first, it’s difficult to know whether any given product is worth the cash.

 That’s where we come in.
 At BestReviews, our goal is to provide consumers with honest, unbiased reviews of the best products available.

 For this reason, we never accept “free” manufacturer samples.
 We buy products off of store shelves just as you do, and we scrutinize them for quality.

-If you’re ready to jump into a purchase, please see the product matrix above for our top recommendations.
-If you’d like to learn more about bluetooth headsets before laying your money down, please continue reading this shopping guide for helpful information and advice.
+If you’re ready to jump into a purchase, please see the product list above for our top recommendations.
+If you’d like to learn more about Bluetooth headsets before laying your money down, please continue reading this shopping guide for helpful information and advice.

 Three types of wireless technology exist: infrared, radio frequency (RF), and bluetooth.
 Infrared is great, but it can easily be blocked when an object (like a wall) gets in its way.
 RF is also good, but much like a radio station, it loses strength the farther you get from it.

 Do you spend lots of time commuting in a car, subway, or plane?
 If so, you need a device that can pretty much go anywhere and be ready to take a call at a moment’s notice.
-Motorola and JETech offer some terrific options for people who travel frequently.
-For example, the Motorola H730 boasts a battery life of up to 12 hours — great for a long flight.
-The JETech Universal Bluetooth Headset offers a noise-cancelling microphone to suit those who may find themselves working on a crowded train or in a noisy airport.
+Motorola and JETech offer some terrific options for people who travel frequently, like battery life of up to 12 hours and noise-cancelling microphone to suit those who may find themselves working on a crowded train or in a noisy airport.